Attorney Ellen Marie Curran

 Attorney Curran is an experienced Civil Litigation attorney having handled various matters in the areas of Personal Injury, Debt Collection, Real Estate and Bankruptcy before deciding to take a break from the law and teaching special needs students.
 In 2010, she obtained her Masters of Education, Teacher of Student with Moderate Special Needs, Grades 5-12 from the Lynch School of Education at Boston College.
 As part of this program, Attorney Curran completed courses that concentrated on the writing of Individualized Education Plans (hereinafter "IEPs"), behavior modification and management, literacy, teaching students with various disabilities, teaching middle school and high school history, special education law, assistive technology, psychoeducational assessment, and transition planning.

 Attorney Curran completed her student teaching in a middle school located in Arlington, Massachusetts.
-Shortly thereafter she accepted a position as a Moderate Special Needs/History teacher in an Alternative High School in Haverhill, Massachusetts where she has taught for six school years before returning to the practice of law.
+Shortly thereafter she accepted a position as a Moderate Special Needs/History teacher in an Alternative High School in Haverhill, Massachusetts where she taught for seven years before returning to the practice of law.
 In her role as a teacher, Attorney Curran helped write and implement numerous IEPs and Behavior Intervention Plans, participated in team meetings, transition meetings, DYS/DCF team meetings, and worked one-on-one and in the classroom to help special needs students meet their goals.
 Attorney Curran has also completed extensive training with the Federation of Children Special Needs.

-In her work as an education lawyer, Attorney Curran brings her “inside knowledge” of the schools and the special education system.
-She assists families through all stages of the education advocacy process, from planning the first IEP meeting, to handling due process hearings, appeals and more.
+In her work as an education lawyer, Attorney Curran utilizes her knowledge of schools and the special education system.
+She assists families through all stages of the education advocacy process, from the initial evaluation, planning the first IEP meeting, IEP reviews, parent coaching, letter writing and more.
 It is sometimes in the best interest of the family/student to allow Attorney Curran to guide the family from the sidelines on how to work cooperatively with school personnel and navigate the system.
 When forceful and experienced advocacy is needed, Attorney Curran will step in to represent the student and family directly in all school related matters.

 Outside of work, Attorney Curran is an active participant in her community.
-She has been an Adjunct Professor of Law at the University of Massachusetts - Lowell for well over a decade.
+She has been a Senior Adjunct Professor of Law at the University of Massachusetts - Lowell for well over a decade.
 She is a Museum Teacher Fellow for the United States Holocaust Memorial Museum (USHMM) in Washington, D.C.
-She is also an active participant in the planning committee for the yearly “A Wild Affair” fundraising event at the Stone Zoo in Stoneham, Massachusetts.
+She is also an active participant in the planning committee for the yearly “A Wild Affair” fundraising event at the Stone Zoo where she regularly volunteers.